 Navigate to “Stores” ?
 “Configuration” ?
 “Catalog.”

 Under “Storefront” change “Use Flat Catalog Category” and “Use Flat Catalog Product” to “Yes.”

 Click on “Save Config.”

 Clear the cache.
 The recommended way to do this is to delete everything from the /var/cache directory.
 You can also do it by navigating to “System” ?
 “Cache Management” and clicking on “Flush Cache Storage” which is equivalent to deleting all the cache.

 6. Optimie Your Images: On average 56 percent of a website’s page size is made up of images.
 Optimizing your images can dramatically increase the speed of your pages as this decreases their download times.
 You can compress them before uploading them using a tool like PhotoShop or use extensions that can auto-optimize them.
-For Magento version <2 users, the following extensions are available.
+For Magento version 2 users, the following extension is good.